lsst-dm/dmtn-326/index.md

 This is inherently an asynchronous request and there is no expectation for the results to be available instantly.
 Compute is available at SLAC (but maybe not very much) and at Google (how much can we spend?).

+A key question here is whether we try to reuse the pipeline middleware infrastructure that we already use for data releases (involving a bespoke graph builder for BPS {cite:p}`2025ASPC..538..325G` and an after burner that packages the files) or we use a Kubernetes native system as a scaled up implementation of the existing cutout service.

 #### Using BPS

 A baseline implementation option discussed previously is to effectively convert the request into an HTCondor BPS submission running on the SLAC SLURM cluster.